FBruzzesi/iso-week-date/docs/index.md

 ### Dependencies

-- To work with `IsoWeek` and `IsoWeekDate` classes, no additional dependency is required.
+- To work with `IsoWeek` and `IsoWeekDate` classes, no additional dependency is required
-- _pandas_ and _polars_ functionalities require the installation of the respective libraries.
+- _pandas_ and _polars_ functionalities require the installation of the respective libraries

 ## Usage